 Finally we can say that that unless the above concept is thoroughly studied and made compatible with a capacitive transformerless power supply, the circuit cannot be put into practical use.

-A New and Probably a Much Robust and Safe Idea
+A Much Robust and Safe Idea

 Even though the above concept failed to work it doesn't mean the high voltage capacitive power supplies are completely hopeless.